MuTong233/AttIndicator_STM32/README.md

 ## Special Thanks to:

-Adafruit, Erick Simoes, Piotr Stolarz and STM32duino community and all library providers!
+Adafruit, Piotr Stolarz, Raspberry Pi and STM32duino community and all library providers!
 Without those effort, the project can't develop as smooth as possible.